kookmin-sw/capstone-2022-24/src/back-end/crawler/README.md

 - crawing_TV.py
 - crawling_movie.py

-### 4. If you want to save the data saved as a json file in the DB, Run saving_db.py
+### 4. If you want to save the data saved as a json file in the DB, first Run setting_provider.py

+### 5. Run saving_DB.py.
+it's done!

+## Warning
+this version can make an error to update, if the data to be updated already exists in the DB.